Skip to main content

 Why Security-Led Teams Put Files.com in Front of Idaptive

-Idaptive is the sign-in service now under CyberArk, formerly the Centrify identity service — company logins with MFA and device checks.
-When file transfer has to sit behind that same sign-in policy, Files.com connects over standard SAML 2.0 and syncs over SCIM, so file access follows Idaptive's logins and rules directly.
+Idaptive is the sign-in service now under CyberArk, formerly the Centrify identity service.
+It handles company logins with MFA and device checks.
+File transfer should sit behind that same sign-in policy.
+Files.com connects over standard SAML 2.0 and syncs over SCIM, so file access follows Idaptive's logins and rules directly.

 People Sign In With Their Idaptive Login

 Your team signs in to Files.com with their Idaptive login, under the same sign-in rules Idaptive applies everywhere else.
-There's no separate setup to keep up for file transfer.
+There's no separate password to manage and no second set of sign-in rules to keep in step, so file transfer can't drift out of policy.

 New People Get Access, Departing People Lose It

-Add someone in Idaptive and they get Files.com access right away — over the web, SFTP, and the Desktop App at once.
+Add someone in Idaptive and they get Files.com access right away, over the web, SFTP, and the Desktop App at once.
 Turn them off in Idaptive and their access is gone.
 (This is SCIM doing the work.)
-Correct on day one, gone the day they leave.
+So you set up no file accounts by hand, and a person who leaves can't keep access someone forgot to pull.

 Pay Only for People Who Sign In

 You can sync your whole Idaptive directory into Files.com without paying for everyone in it.
 A seat only counts once a person signs in for the first time.
-People who never log in cost nothing.
+People who never log in cost nothing, so you can provision broadly and still pay only for the people who actually use file transfer.

 Keep Your MFA Rules in Idaptive

-Idaptive runs its MFA and device checks before a person ever reaches Files.com.
-For outside accounts Idaptive doesn’t manage, Files.com adds its own 2FA — and that second factor also covers FTP, SFTP, and WebDAV.
+Idaptive runs its MFA and device checks before a person ever reaches Files.com, so the rules you already trust apply to file transfer with nothing to rebuild.
+For outside accounts Idaptive doesn’t manage, Files.com adds its own 2FA.
+That second factor also covers FTP, SFTP, and WebDAV, so a partner can’t skip MFA by connecting over SFTP instead of the browser.

 Connects Over Standard SAML 2.0

 Idaptive confirms who is signing in, and how strongly.
 It doesn't decide which folders that person can touch, or record what they do.
-Files.com adds that part — nine levels of access, per person or group, folder by folder, with every sign-in, sync, and permission change in the audit log.
+Files.com adds that part.
+You get nine levels of access, set per person or group, folder by folder, with every sign-in, sync, and permission change in the audit log.

 Set Who Can Reach Which Folders

-Nine levels of access, per person or group, folder by folder — with the ability to block a folder and to fence off admins.
-Your Idaptive groups feed straight into it, so you still manage access from the directory you already run.
+Nine levels of access, set per person or group, folder by folder.
+You can block a folder and fence off admins, so each person sees only the files their job needs.
+Your Idaptive groups feed straight into it, so you manage file access from the directory you already run instead of keeping a second list in step by hand.

 A Clear Record of Every Provisioning Event

 Every create, update, and removal Idaptive sends is written to a detailed SCIM Log in plain JSON.
-If a new account didn't show up the way you expected, you can see exactly what Idaptive sent and why.
+If a new account didn't show up the way you expected, you can see exactly what Idaptive sent and why, so a provisioning problem takes minutes to pin down instead of a support ticket and a guess.

 A Record of Everything That Happens